codemonger-io/codemonger/zola/content/blog/0012-mapbox-collision-boxes/index.md

 ## Wrap up

-In this blog post, we have seen [`aws-lambda-rust-runtime`](https://github.com/awslabs/aws-lambda-rust-runtime) helps us to implement a custom Lambda runtime in Rust.
+In this blog post, we saw [`aws-lambda-rust-runtime`](https://github.com/awslabs/aws-lambda-rust-runtime) helped us to implement a custom Lambda runtime in Rust.
-Then I have shown you my tweaks on `aws-lambda-rust-runtime` to handle binary data.
+Then I showed you my tweaks on `aws-lambda-rust-runtime` to handle binary data.
-However, we have found that simply returning a Base64-encoded `String` is the easiest way to deal with binary outputs with Lambda integration for Amazon API Gateway.
+However, we found that simply returning a Base64-encoded `String` was the easiest way to deal with binary outputs with Lambda integration for Amazon API Gateway.

-While it turned out not very useful, you can find my tweaks on `aws-lambda-rust-runtime` on [my GitHub fork](https://github.com/codemonger-io/aws-lambda-rust-runtime/tree/binary-support).
+While it has turned out not very useful, you can find my tweaks on `aws-lambda-rust-runtime` on [my GitHub fork](https://github.com/codemonger-io/aws-lambda-rust-runtime/tree/binary-support).

 ## Appendix